The food delivery experience a customer has with your business starts the moment the thought to order a delicious meal pops into their mind.

 It might seem like the more menu options you have, the greater the chance for a sale, but it turns out having too many options can overwhelm your customers, resulting in them leaving your page without ordering.
 This can be attributed to something called analysis paralysis, which causes people to choose nothing when faced with too many options.
 To lower the risk of your customers getting scared off by too many choices, keep your menu simple and direct.
-Offer variations and customizations to meet the needs of your customers, but for individual menu items remember that less is more.
+Offer variations and customisations to meet the needs of your customers, but for individual menu items remember that less is more.

-Optimize your menu for delivery
+Optimise your menu for delivery

 Nothing gets mouths watering like pictures and descriptions of delicious food.
-Take professional and appetizing photos of your menu items to get customers excited to place their order.
-Also, be sure to let your customers know what each dish or menu item is, and what the ingredients are with descriptive menu writeups.
+Take professional and appetising photos of your menu items to get customers excited to place their order.
+Also, be sure to let your customers know what each dish or menu item is and what the ingredients are with descriptive menu writeups.
 If you have dishes that might be new to customers, this is a great place to share information and get them inspired to try something new.

 Make checkout easy